Gargamel!

 Gargamel! is an American rock band from Orlando, Florida.
 Their music has its foundations in funk metal, but this is frequently combined with widely divergent styles, often to comic effect.
 Gargamel! is always spelled with an exclamation point.

 Band history

 The band Gargamel! has been touring the south (primarily Florida, Georgia and Carolinas) for over 15 years.
 They have been featured on numerous indie films and compilations.
 During that time they released 4 studio CD's and 2 live DVD's.
 Gargamel! won the Orlando Music Award for Best hard/Edge Band every year it was awarded and are consistently at the top of the Best Metal category in the Orlando Weekly's annual "Best of Orlando" feature.
-Gargamel! have played shows with such National acts as Anthrax, GWAR, Tub Ring, Nonpoint, Dog Fashion Disco, Bad Acid Trip, Mushroomhead and many others.
+Gargamel! have played shows with such National acts as Anthrax, GWAR, Tub Ring, Nonpoint, Dog Fashion Disco, Bad Acid Trip, Mushroomhead, Sleepytime Gorilla Museum and many others.
 They are also annual featured performers at many of Orlando's major Horror Movie/Sci-Fi conventions such as Screamfest and TachyceCon.